likejimba/frcnn-cad/WeeklyMeetings.md

 b.
 Will insert spiculated mass #9 into NaBr hetero dense phantom and vary print params: <br>
         -     Sizes 6, 7, 8 mm <br>
         -     Ink density 100%, 90%, 80% <br>
+    Ultimate KI concentration/density/attenuation will depend on how visible the spicules are, so we should optimize printing for spiculated masses first, then print lobular       masses <br>
 c.
 Roland printer: Tyrion purple causes sediment.
 Explore additional pigment dyes for DEG diethyl ether inks <br>

 ## 2. Virtual Lesion pipeline